-A large volume of research evaluates the extent to which prices from different financial markets are inter-connected, by employing time-series techniques that are appropriate for non-stationary and cointegrated data.
-We follow the approach taken in many recent papers on applied cointegration analysis, and use Johansen's multivariate approach (Johansen, 1988, 1991; Johansen & Juselius, 1990).6 In a nutshell, the procedure entails two steps: the first step identifies a possible longterm equilibrium relationship between asset prices; the second step estimates dynamic correlations within an error correction model.
-In other words, common stochastic trends between time series are identified, prior to calculating correlations.
+A large volume of research evaluates the degree of interconnectivity between prices from different markets by employing time-series techniques that are appropriate for non-stationary and co-integrated data.
+In particular, much work on applied cointegration analysis has relied on Johansen's multivariate approach (Johansen, 1988, 1991; Johansen and Juselius, 1990).